rapidfort/community-images/community_images/mongodb/bitnami/README.md

 [Overview of MongoDB®](https://www.mongodb.com/)

+Disclaimer: The respective trademarks mentioned in the offering are owned by the respective companies.
+We do not provide a commercial license for any of these products.
+This listing has an open-source license.
+MongoDB(R) is run and maintained by MongoDB, which is a completely separate project from RapidFort.

 ## How do I use this hardened MongoDB® image?

 The runtime instructions for this container are no different than the official release.
 Follow the instructions in their readme, but use our hardened image.